 Employment Outlook and Salary

-Car mechanics could see employment opportunities grow 9% during the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-This average job growth was expected to result from the increasing number of both old and new cars on the road.
+Car mechanics could see employment opportunities decline 1% during the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics (BLS).
 Mechanics who've completed a formal training program should face the most favorable employment prospects.